Elgin Medical Malpractice Lawyer

-Advocate Sherman Hospital has received designations by the State of Illinois as a level two trauma center with pediatric emergency room and level two perinatal center.
-Its readmission rate for patients suffering from pneumonia is greater than the state and national averages and readmission rates are generally reflective of the quality and thoroughness of treatment offered to each patient on their first visit.
+Advocate Sherman Hospital has received designations by the State of Illinois as a level two trauma center with a pediatric emergency room and level two perinatal center.
+Its readmission rate for patients suffering from pneumonia is higher than the state and national averages.
+Readmission rates generally reflect the quality and thoroughness of treatment offered to each patient on their first visit.

 77 North Airlite Street